Recommended children's booklists sorted by age or topic

 Our Review Panel says...

 It’s show time!
 Meet Blackpool’s very own Nathan and Middy, together they are The Wonder Brothers!
-Of course they couldn’t perform their acts without a support team comprising of the steadfast Brodie and his giant white rabbit, Queenie (the real star of the show!).
-Together the children have spent summer holidays in Blackpool, perfecting the art of magic, but when a legendary magician comes to visit and makes Blackpool’s prominent landmark vanish, they go on a mission to get it back.
-The Blackpool Tower has disappeared, and when Middy is interviewed by the press she promises that they will return it.
+Of course, they couldn’t perform their acts without a support team comprising the steadfast Brodie and his giant white rabbit, Queenie (the real star of the show!).
+Together, the children have spent summer holidays in Blackpool, perfecting the art of magic, but when a legendary magician comes to visit and makes Blackpool’s prominent landmark vanish, they go on a mission to get it back.
+The Blackpool Tower has disappeared, and when Middy is interviewed by the press, she promises that they will return it.

-This is Frank Cottrell-Boyce at his very best.
-Alongside the glorious illustrations by Steven Lenton, the magic and mystery falls off the pages.
-The story is fast paced and engaging, with a fantastic cast of characters who will leave even the most sceptical reader wondering just how the tricks are done.
+This is children’s laureate Frank Cottrell-Boyce at his very best.
+Alongside the glorious illustrations by Steven Lenton, the magic and mystery ooze off the pages.
+The story is fast-paced and engaging, with a fantastic cast of characters who will leave even the most sceptical reader wondering just how the tricks are done.
 Great for Year 4 and up.

 This book is available on these booklists: